Menu

 Norman Y. Mineta Japanese American Confinement Education Grants

 In one of the more sobering chapters of U.S. 20th Century history, at least one dozen U.S. states housed internment camps, relocation centers and other “processing” facilities run by different of the United States Government from 1942-45.
-Now, organizations including the 15 or so Japan and Japan-America societies in those regions may avail of an opportunity under the National Parks Service Norman Y. Mineta Japanese American Confinement Education Grants, pehaps as partners or even sub-grantees of those specialized in this field.
+Now, organizations including the 15 or so Japan and Japan-America societies in those regions may avail of an opportunity to join in reflecting upon the lessons of this time under the National Parks Service Norman Y. Mineta Japanese American Confinement Education Grants, perhaps as partners or even sub-grantees of those specialized in this field.
 We are grateful for the work of the U.S.-Japan Council in administering these grants and for sharing word of the opportunity with NAJAS., Interested parties may wish to reach out to Mr. Rob Buscher, Executive Director of the Japanese American Confinement Sites Consortium.

 Applications are due Nov.
 14, 2024.